imjoy-team/ImJoy/README.md

 ## Image Processing with Joy :)

-ImJoy is a modern image processing framework aims to bridge the web and the Python ecosystem with plugins.
+ImJoy is a modern image processing framework aiming to bridge the web and the Python ecosystem with plugins.

-With ImJoy, developing and deploying advanced image processing methods such as deep learning with rich and interactive user interface has never been so easy.
+With ImJoy, developing and deploying advanced image processing methods, such as deep learning, has been so easy thanks to rich and interactive user interfaces.

 <img src="https://github.com/oeway/ImJoy/raw/master/docs/assets/imjoy-screenshot.png" width="600px"></img>